SFTtech/openage/doc/reverse_engineering/formations.md

 Players can select any units they own and add them to their selection.
 Therefore, a selection can consist of varying unit types and allows mixing of buildings, military units, villagers and others.
 Not all of these units are capable of forming a formation.
 Buildings are excluded from formations because they can't move and so are unpacked trebuchets.
 Villagers, trade carts and fishing ships will not be part of any formation.
 If they are moved, they don't abide Pottinger's rules and will move to the target at their normal speed while each of them takes their own path.
 Hence, when villagers are part of a selection of military units, the military units will form a formation and then move to the target while the villagers will independently move there.

 A formation always consists of 4 subformations (which can be empty).
-What unit type belongs to what subformation is hardcoded into the game.
+What unit type belongs to what subformation is hard coded into the game.
 A quick overview is shown below.
 The `^`-symbol shows the front of the formation.

 ```
 ...................